mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 Let's return to `iris` dataset to explore how we can visualize differences between groups/categories.
 These groups are often represented in our data as a factor.

 We can look at how the distributions of `Sepal.Length` differ depending on which species each iris belongs to.
-One plot that can do this easily is the `geom_boxplot` function.
+One plot that can do this easily is the `geom_boxplot` function (worksheet task 3.4.4A).

 ```r